ForestJ2/TSMB/README.md

 Place the contents of the `html` folder in this respository onto any webserver of your choice.
 If you have a simple setup, that could possibly be `var/www/html`.

-TSMB should now be installed and running on your server.
-All of the javascript frameworks used are requested through CDN's, which is often cached speeding up the connection, and offloading data from your server.
+SMB should now be installed and running on your server.
+The SEO tags in the head section of the html file can't be filled with Javascript, so you should modify `ndex.html` to fit your blog's information.

 ## What's Used